hugokinahan/sei-project-1/README.md

 ![Completed Game](finished.png)

-# Frameworks used

-- Languages
-- JavaScript, CSS3, HTML5
-- Typefaces
-- Google Fonts
-- Text Editor
-- VS Code
-- Browser
-- Chrome
-- Version control
-- Git and GitHub

 # Challenges

 There were many challenging parts to my project.
-I had trouble with the movement of Witches and Logs as obstacles, especially in getting them to move continuosly accross the screen without stopping when they reached the side of the grid.
+I had trouble with the movement of Witches and Logs as obstacles, especially in getting them to move continuously accross the screen without stopping when they reached the side of the grid.
 I did manage to accomplish this, but in quite a long-winded fashion and in hindsight using an Class Object would have made things easier.

-However, the most challenging aspect of my project was formulating the logic for when Dorothy is safe on a log in the river, meaning she should not die when on a log and in the waterArea (the blue area on the grid).
+However, the most challenging aspect of my project was formulating the logic for when Dorothy is safe on a log in the river, meaning she should not lose a life when on a log and in the waterArea (the blue area on the grid).
 As I already had code implemented instructing that when Dorothy is in the waterArea she should lose a life.

 To get around this I put the log positions into an Array Object and used the checkWaterDanger function to instruct that when the waterArea array .includes Dorothy on a log she is safe and if she is not on a log but is in the waterArea, the player should lose a life.